AI as Coordination-Compressing Capital: Task Reallocation, Organizational Redesign, and the Regime Fork: Propositions

 \begin{proposition}[Task Frontier Expansion] If $\delta > 0$, the task frontier $T(K_A)$ is strictly increasing in $K_A$, and total employment $E(K_A) = \min\bigl(\sum_i S_i(K_A),\; T(K_A),\; N\bigr)$ is weakly increasing in $K_A$. \end{proposition}

 \begin{proof} Part~1: $dT/dK_A = T_0 \delta > 0$, so the frontier is strictly increasing.
 Part~2: Employment $E = \min(D, T, N)$ where $D = \sum S_i$ is total supervisory capacity.
 At low $K_A$, the economy is demand-constrained ($E = D$, increasing by Proposition~\ref{prop:span}).
 As $K_A$ rises and $\delta > 0$, the frontier ceiling also rises, so $E$ increases whether the binding constraint is capacity or the frontier.
 Since $D$, $T$, and $N$ are continuous in $K_A$, $E = \min(D, T, N)$ is continuous, ensuring no downward jumps at transitions between constraint regimes.
 The unemployment rate $u = 1 - E/N$ is weakly decreasing.
-The parameter $\delta$ determines whether coordination compression creates fixed-pie reallocation ($\delta = 0$: employment hits the ceiling $T_0$) or expanding-pie absorption ($\delta > 0$: new tasks absorb displaced labor). \end{proof}
+The parameter $\delta$ determines whether coordination compression creates fixed-pie reallocation ($\delta = 0$: employment hits the ceiling $T_0$) or expanding-pie absorption ($\delta > 0$: new tasks absorb displaced labor).
+We note that this employment result is, by construction, a consequence of the monotonicity assumptions on $D$ and $T$; it characterizes the model's mechanism rather than delivering a surprising prediction.
+The economy-wide inequality reduction reported in Section~\ref{sec:economy-wide} follows from this extensive-margin expansion (moving workers from zero to positive income) and should be interpreted as such. \end{proof}